 Monopoly on the use of force

-Mexico lacks any significant ethnic, religious, economic or political group that advocates for economic, social or political autonomy, let alone territorial autonomy.
-Since the Zapatista uprising in 1994, there has been increased public awareness of the discrimination faced by Indigenous people.
-As a result, Indigenous movements have emerged, advocating for the preservation of their identity in the face of Mexico’s predominant national culture, which is mestizo.
-However, these movements have not exhibited hostility toward non-Indigenous individuals or posed a challenge to the state.
+Mexico has no significant group that advocates economic, social or political autonomy, let alone territorial autonomy.
+However, since the Zapatista uprising in 1994, public awareness of discrimination against Indigenous people has increased.
+Indigenous movements have emerged to preserve their identity in the face of the majoritarian national Mexican (mestizo) culture.
+These movements have not exhibited hostility toward non-Indigenous individuals or posed a challenge to the state.
 In 1994, the constitution was amended to officially recognize Mexico as a multicultural state.
 Additionally, in many municipalities within Oaxaca, where the Indigenous population is sizable, the opportunity to exercise political and civil rights under Indigenous customary laws has been granted.

-This situation has not changed under AMLO’s government.
-The Maya Train project is opposed by Indigenous communities that live in the area where it is being built, and the Zapatistas even declared war against the project.
-Still, the project is proceeding and has not caused significant friction with the government.
+This situation did not change under AMLO’s administration.
+The Maya Train project faces opposition from Indigenous communities who live in the area where it is being built, and the Zapatistas have even declared war on the project.
+Even so, the project has proceeded and has not caused significant friction with the administration.
+Moreover, Mexican citizenship can be obtained by birthright or naturalization.

 State identity